Water Licence Application

 What happens after you apply

-Your application will go through the following process before any decision is made about whether the change approval will be granted.
+Your application will go through the following process before any decision is made about whether the water licence will be granted.

 - Receiving the application